gaddes/weekly/README.md

 ### MASTER branch

-All code merged to MASTER branch will be automatically built and available for viewing (after a couple of minutes) at [link here]
+All code merged to MASTER branch will be automatically built and available for viewing (after a couple of minutes) at https://focused-payne-5593e1.netlify.app/

 ### DEVELOP branch